-The Company expects to continue to benefit from the restructuring measures taken in prior years through reduced depreciation, lease and labour costs in cost of sales and SG&A expenses.
-These year-over-year incremental benefits amounted to approximately \$35 million and \$75 million, respectively, for the three and six months ended June 30, 2004 of which approximately 80% was realized in lower cost of sales and the balance in lower SG&A expenses.
-The Company has completed the major components of the 2001 and 2002 restructuring plans, except for certain employee terminations to be paid in 2004 and certain long-term lease and other contractual obligations expected to be paid out over the remaining lease terms through 2015.
-The Company expects to complete the 2003 restructuring actions in Europe by the third quarter of 2004, except for certain regulatory payments expected to be paid out through 2007.
-In April 2004, the Company announced that it would incur further restructuring plans to better align its capacity with customer requirements and accelerate the Company's margin expansion plans.
-The Company expects total restructuring charges of between \$175.0 million and \$200.0 million to be recorded throughout 2004 and into the first quarter of 2005, of which \$64.4 million was recorded in the first six months of 2004.
+The Company expects to continue to benefit from the restructuring measures taken in 2004 and prior years through reduced depreciation, lease and labour costs in cost of sales and SG&A expenses.
+These year-over-year incremental benefits amounted to approximately \$25 million and \$100 million, respectively, for the three and nine months ended September 30, 2004, of which approximately 80% was realized in lower cost of sales and the balance in lower SG&A expenses.
+The Company has completed the major components of the 2001 and 2002 restructuring plans, except for certain long-term lease and other contractual obligations expected to be paid out over the remaining lease terms through 2015.
+The Company expects to complete the 2003 restructuring actions in Europe by the end of 2004, except for certain regulatory payments expected to be paid out through 2007.
+In April 2004, the Company announced that it would take further restructuring actions to better align its capacity with customer requirements and accelerate the Company's margin expansion plans.
+The Company expects total restructuring charges of between \$175.0 million and \$200.0 million to be recorded throughout 2004 and into the first quarter of 2005, of which \$108.9 million was recorded in the first nine months of 2004.
 The Company expects to reduce its manufacturing footprint and reduce its global workforce by approximately 10% to 15% by early 2005.
 The Company estimates that approximately 75% of the charges will be cash costs.

-The Company will continue to evaluate its operations and could propose future restructuring actions as a result of changes in the marketplace, including the possibility of exiting less profitable operations or service offerings no longer sought out by customers.
+The Company will continue to evaluate its operations and could propose future restructuring actions as a result of changes in the marketplace, including the exiting from additional less profitable operations or service offerings no longer demanded by its customers.

 The Company has decided to consolidate some of the acquired MSL facilities.
 The cost of this restructuring totals \$35.4 million and was recorded as part of the purchase price.
 The MSL plan includes reducing its workforce by up to approximately 15%, primarily in the Americas.
-See note 3(i) to the June 30, 2004 Interim Consolidated Financial Statements.
+See note 3(i) to the September 30, 2004 Interim Consolidated Financial Statements.

-The Company conducts an annual review of goodwill and long-lived assets in the fourth quarter of each year to correspond with its planning cycle, absent of any triggering factors which would have necessitated a review earlier in the year.
-In the course of finalizing its annual plans, the Company made certain decisions regarding its restructuring plans and the transfer of customer programs from higher cost to lower cost geographies.
+The Company recorded non-cash impairment charges against goodwill, intangible assets and capital assets in the fourth quarter of 2001, 2002 and 2003.
+In the course of finalizing its annual plans for those years, the Company made certain decisions regarding its restructuring plans and the transfer of customer programs.
 These actions, coupled with weakened end markets, significantly impacted forecasted revenue and reduced the net cash flows for certain sites, resulting in impairment when compared to the carrying value of long-lived assets.
-In the fourth quarters of 2003, 2002 and 2001, the Company recorded non-cash charges against goodwill, intangible assets and capital assets.
-There was no impairment for the second quarter of 2004.
+No goodwill or long-lived asset impairments were identified in the third quarter of 2004.
+The Company will conduct its annual review of goodwill and long-lived assets in the fourth quarter, as it does each year, to correspond with its planning cycle.

-The Company may continue to experience goodwill and long-lived asset impairment charges in the future as a result of changes in the electronics industry, customer demand and other market conditions, which may have a material adverse effect on the Company's financial condition.
+The Company may continue to experience goodwill and long-lived asset impairment charges in the future as a result of changes in the EMS industry, customer demand and other market conditions, which may have a material adverse effect on the Company's financial condition.